hackersanddesigners/chatty-pub/front/docs/Chattypub.md

 ## Making a publication with Zulip & ChattyPub

-## Content
+### Content

 1. Create a stream on Zulip
-   - Ensure that the stream name starts with `pub-`.
+   - Ensure that either (1) the stream name starts with `pub-` or (2) the stream includes a topic called "rules" (more on that later).
    - Ensure that the stream is public.
-2. Go to [ChattyPub](https://chattypub.hackersanddesigners.nl).
+2. Go to [ChattyPub](http://chatty-pub.hackersanddesigners.nl).
 The stream you created will be visible on the left-side navigation.
 3. Click on your stream.
 4. The main (middle) section of the website will have:
-   - Your stream name (which will be the name of your publication)
+   1. Your stream name (which will be the name of your publication)
-   - The topics of your stream (which will act as "Chapters" in your publication)
+   2. The topics of your stream organized into a table of contents (which will act as "Chapters" in your publication)
-   - Topics are collapsed by default, click the expand button next to a topic to display it's messages as an article.
+   3. The topics, in alphabetical order, displaying their messages, in chronological order.
 5. To create a new topic (chapter), return to Zulip and type a message to your stream, making sure to send it to the topic you want to create.

 ### Rules